 Also, if you want to run the latest version of macOS like macOS Mojave or macOS Catalina to enjoy all the new features, you will update the OS which in turn will automatically update Safari and kill your extensions.
-So, once again, we are left with a limited number of Safari extensions that work in 2019.
-I have tested most of them and created a list of the best Safari extensions that work in 2019.
+So, once again, we are left with a limited number of Safari extensions that will work in 2020.
+I have tested most of them and created a list of the best Safari extensions that you should use in 2020.

 Apart from killing most of the Safari extensions, Apple has also changed the way you install and enable them in Safari.
 So, first, let's see how you can install and enable Safari extensions and then we can get to our list.

 Before the Safari 12 update, you could easily download the installation file, double click on it and the extension would start running on Safari.
 Now, the steps have become different.
 You have to specifically enable the extensions even after you have installed them.
 So follow the steps and learn how you can install and enable Safari extensions:

 - All the Safari extensions are now available in the App Store.
 So, you can either search from them in the App Store or click on the links provided in this article to open the App Store page.